RustCrypto/utils/ctutils/README.md

 - Guaranteed constant-time equality testing and conditional selection on `x86(_64)` and `aarch64` using `asm!` implementations in the `cmov` crate which call special constant-time CPU instructions with a portable "best effort" fallback on other platforms using bitwise arithmetic and `black_box`
+- No `Copy` (or even `Clone`) bounds, which means all functionality can work with heap-allocated types in addition to stack-allocated

 Many features of this crate are extractions from the [`crypto-bigint`] crate, where we implement all core logic as `const fn` and needed solutions for implementing constant-time code despite the